hafnium49/aloha-lite/frontend/tests/README.md

 # Frontend Tests

-This directory contains test files and utilities for testing the frontend integration with the robot service.
+This directory contains test files and utilities for testing the frontend integration with the robot service and the four-phase color optimization system.

 ## 📁 Files Overview

 ### Core Test Files

+- **`test_optimization.py`** - Tests the four-phase color optimization algorithm (NEW)
 - **`mock_robot_service.py`** - Mock robot service that simulates API endpoints for testing
 - **`integration_test_server.py`** - Full integration test server that serves frontend and proxies to mock service
 - **`simple_test.py`** - Simple test runner for basic frontend validation